Peach Plains School Annual Education Report

 Dear Parents and Community Members:

-We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2014-15 educational progress for the Peach Plains Elementary School.
+We are pleased to present you with the Annual Education Report (AER) which provides key information on the 2015-16 educational progress for Peach Plains Elementary.
 The AER addresses the complex reporting information required by federal and state laws.
 The school’s report contains information about student assessment, accountability, and teacher quality.
-Please contact Instructional Services Director Mary Jane Evink at 616.850.5075 if you need assistance.
+If you have any questions about the AER, please contact Instructional Services Director Mary Jane Evink at 616.850.5075 for assistance.

 We continue to work diligently at deeper, more complex thinking as well as balancing rigorous curriculum with formative assessment.
 Some initiatives include: learning progressions, student goal-setting, further developed specific reading strategies, classroom learning labs and growth mindset learning.